nicholschm/theodinprojectWiki/Running-The-Odin-Project-Locally.md

 and then visit [http://localhost:3000](http://localhost:3000) to view TOP in your browser!

+**Note for macOS 10.13 and above:** You may need to run `export OBJC_DISABLE_INITIALIZE_FORK_SAFETY=YES` before `rails server`.
+See [this blog post](https://blog.phusion.nl/2017/10/13/why-ruby-app-servers-break-on-macos-high-sierra-and-what-can-be-done-about-it/) for more information.

 ## OPTIONAL: Get a Mailchimp API Key and List ID